 It’s time to reclaim the kitchen, folks.
 You may have seen my recent trip to Madison, Wisconsin to visit one of our favorite brands to work with, Wolf.
 Why do we have a soft spot for the brand?
 Because just like us, Wolf is passionate about growing a passion for cooking.
 For the past few years, Wolf has put together quite a few educational and inspirational resources on how to cook more (like this pretty amazing video).
 These pumpkin stuffed shells are all about reclaiming the kitchen!
 Why?
 Keep reading for our cooking tips that make this stuffed shells recipe delicious and doable.

-Trick 1: How to make a quick marinara
+Trick 1: How to make a quick tomato sauce

 Trick 2: How to salt pasta water

 If you’re not an Italian grandmother, you may not know this secret.
-First of all, make sure to salt your pasta water!
+Liberally salt your pasta water!
 Why?
 It results in tastier pasta.
-Second, salting your pasta means quite a bit of salt: the water should actually taste salty.
+And did you know that the water should actually taste salty….like salt water?
 Typically if we’re filling a huge pot, we’ll use about 1 tablespoon of kosher salt.
 Don’t worry, you won’t actually consume this much salt, as it disperses into the water that is eventually drained out.

 Trick 3: How to quickly wilt greens

-For these stuffed shells, we’ve used a trick we picked up a few years ago.
-Instead of cooking our spinach on the stovetop and dirtying yet another pan, we’ve used the boiling water from the pasta to wilt the greens.
-It only takes a few seconds.
 Simply place the spinach leaves in the colander where you’ll drain the pasta.
 Then pour some of the boiling water from the pot over the spinach.
 Even about half the water from the pot should be enough to entirely wilt the spinach.
 Then remove the spinach with tongs to a boil, and finish draining your pasta.
-(You’ll squeeze out all liquid and roughly chop the spinach afterwards.)
 If you’re ever using spinach or greens in a pasta, this is a nice way to cook it without dirtying a pan.
-(We’ve also used this technique to cook red peppers in these Peanut Noodles with Napa Cabbage.)
+(We use this technique to cook red peppers in our Peanut Noodles with Napa Cabbage.)